mylescarey2019/Word-Guess-Java/UseCases-PsuedoCode.md

     2. user can type again

 5.  user types new letter that is not in puzzle and guesses remain
-    1.  display 'Letter <key> is a miss, n guesses remaining'
+    1.  display 'com.example.wordapi.Letter <key> is a miss, n guesses remaining'
     2.  user can type again

 6.  user types new letter that is not in puzzle no remaining guesses
-    1.  display 'Letter <key> is a miss, no remainig guesses'
+    1.  display 'com.example.wordapi.Letter <key> is a miss, no remainig guesses'
     2.  display 'Solution is: G E O R G E    W    B U S H'
-    3.  display 'Next Word'
+    3.  display 'Next com.example.wordapi.Word'
     4.  displays the 'word is:   _ _ _ _    _ _ _ _ _ _ _'  (for B I L L    C L I N T O N)

 7.  user types new letter that is in the puzzle but doesn't solve puzzle yet
-    1.  display 'Letter <key> is a hit.
+    1.  display 'com.example.wordapi.Letter <key> is a hit.
     2.  display 'word is:  G _ _ _ G _    _    _ _ _ _"  (for G in George W Bush)

 8.  user types new letter that solves puzzle
     1.  display 'Solved, word is G E O R G E    W    B U S H'
-    2.  display 'Next Word'
+    2.  display 'Next com.example.wordapi.Word'
     4.  displays the 'word is:   _ _ _ _    _ _ _ _ _ _ _'  (for B I L L    C L I N T O N)

 9.  user losses or solves last puzzle
-    1. display 'Nice Game - you got X of 44 correct'
+    1. display 'Nice com.example.wordgame.Game - you got X of 44 correct'
     2. *** if coding time permits allow for prompt to Play Again)
         1. this would re-randomize the word pool and start new game